 The footpath suddenly left the wood and I found myself looking down and across a modern, working quarry, a great scar along the side of the hill, only relieved by a bright blue lake formed in the deepest part of the excavation.
 This is Lea Quarry and it runs for about two miles, very nearly as far as Much Wenlock.
 This was not at all to my taste so I retraced my steps through the wood, back to the car, and left.

-From this position I could more or less see the full length of the hill – this is the view from the south-east, not far from Little Wenlock.
+This is a view from the south-east, not far from Little Wenlock.
 The hill is just under two miles (3 kms) long by a little more than half a mile (0.6 kms) wide.
 Its highest point is 1,335 feet (407 metres) above sea level and maybe about 650 feet (200 metres) above the field in the photograph.
 It rises steeply on both sides, as well as at its ends.
-This is why it cannot be missed.
+It cannot be missed.

 I parked at Forest Glen, between the Wrekin and the smaller hill to the north east known as The Ercall – a continuation of the ancient lava beds.
 A very reasonable track led up from there through the oak woods – with a dash of beech, birch and ash.
 Half way up it started to snow.
 Not flakes, but a fine dust which soon began to settle on the woodland floor.
 I met some folks coming down.
 I asked them to let the authorities know if I didn’t make it back.